Tutorial

 Project structuresrc/, lib/, tests/Guides code navigation

 Customize the file after generation to add your specific conventions.
-Specifically, a well-filled CLAUDE.md improves response relevance by approximately 35%.
+A well-filled CLAUDE.md improves Claude Code's response relevance.

 Verification: check that the CLAUDE.md file exists at the root with ls CLAUDE.md.